Free Genealogy: U.S. Military Databases

 World War II Registry.
 A list of individual Americans who participated in the war effort.
 Search for currently enrolled honorees, or enroll a family member or friend.
 Any U.S. citizen who helped win the war, whether a veteran or someone on the home front, is eligible for the Registry.
 Names in the Registry will be forever linked to the World War II Memorial in Washington, D.C.

-United States, World War II Draft Registration Cards, 1942.
-Browse images of the actual documents.
-Work in progress.
+United States, World War II Draft Registration Cards.

 World War II Prisoners of War Data File.
 This series has information about U.S. military officers and soldiers and U.S. and some Allied civilians who were prisoners of war and internees.

-Civilian and Military Personnel Killed in Pear Harbour Attack on Dec 7, 1941 A comprehensive list of names.
+Civilian and Military Personnel Killed in Pearl Harbour Attack on Dec 7, 1941 A comprehensive list of names.

-World War II Honor List of Dead and Missing - U.S. Army and U.S. Army Air Forces Personnel (Images Online)
+World War II U.S. Army and U.S. Army Air Forces Casualties.

-State Summary of World War II Casualties from U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard Personnel (Images Online)
+State Summary of World War II Casualties from U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard Personnel.

 WWII roster - U.S.S.
 Bosque (APA-135) : 49 officers and 457 crew members.